Ben-Gurion's hut

 Ben-Gurion's hut (צריף בן גוריון, Tzrif Ben Gurion) was the retirement home of Israeli Prime Minister David Ben-Gurion and his wife Paula (Pola) from 1953 until Ben-Gurion's death in 1973.
-The "hut", located on kibbutz Sde Boker, was preserved exactly as it was left by Ben-Gurion and now serves as a museum with a visitor's center operated by the Ben-Gurion Heritage Institute.
+The "hut", located on kibbutz Sde Boker, was preserved exactly as it was left by Ben-Gurion and now serves as a museum with a visitor center operated by the Ben-Gurion Heritage Institute.

-Ben-Gurion's move
+History

 In 1952, on a tour of Southern Israel, Ben-Gurion passed by a small community with only a hut and a few tents – Sde Boker.
-He stopped to greet the founders of the community, whom he believed were doing a great service to the newly-founded State by reclaiming the desert.
+He stopped to greet the founders of the community, who he believed were doing a great service to the newly founded State by reclaiming the desert.
 Later, he sent a letter to the community wishing them luck and confiding in them his "jealousy" of their humble lifestyle.
 In 1953, Ben-Gurion and his wife joined the kibbutz and moved into the house.
 His move can be attributed to Ben-Gurion's wish to settle the Negev desert and lead by personal example.
 Additionally, he wished to disconnect from the pressures of his job and move to a remote part of the desert.

-Return to premiership

 In 1955, Ben-Gurion was re-elected Prime Minister.
 Throughout his term which lasted until 1963, Ben-Gurion resided in his home in Sde Boker, and he continued living there until his death in 1973.

-Today

 Per Ben-Gurion's request in his will, the house and everything inside remained intact and open to the public.
 A museum documenting the life and writings of Ben-Gurion was built at the site of the hut and attracts many tourists each year.
 A special focus was put on Ben-Gurion's vision to build up and settle the Negev Desert.